yegor256/blog/_posts/2015/jun/2015-06-18-good-programmers-bug-free.md

 to rewrite it from scratch, that's a completely different type of bug.
 Needless to say, its fixing will be many times more expensive.

-{% quote Good programmers make cheaper mistakes in order to avoid making more expensive ones %}
+{% quote Good programmers make cheaper mistakes in order to avoid making more expensive ones. %}

 So yes, mistakes are inevitable.
 We should not be afraid of them and be ready to make them.
-However, good programmers make **cheaper** mistakes in order to avoid making more expensive ones.
+However, good programmers make _cheaper_ mistakes in order to avoid making more expensive ones.

 Good programmers understand that in the limited amount of time we usually